jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 The goal of this project is to automate provisioning of Layer 2 Virtual Private Networks (L2VPN) on Service Provider (SP) routers.
 This is done by using the Frinx ODL controller which configures routers based on intent of the L2VPN service.
 The Frinx ODL controller translates the L2VPN service abstraction to network element configuration. ![L2VPN Service](l2vpn_service.png)

 ### Problem definition and L2VPN
-Let's take the scenario where a company needs to reconnect multiple sites with each other via an SP which provides L2 services to the company.
+Consider the scenario where a company needs to reconnect multiple sites with each other via an SP which provides L2 services to the company.
 The company's sites needs to see each other as directly connected on L3.
 L2VPN offers a solution for those requirements.

 The company has two different sites and they are both connected to the Service Provider using an L2 connection.
 They need to interconnect two of their sites. ![Two company's sites connected to SP](problem.png)